 It's also a good idea to wear waterproof shoes and bring a waterproof disposable camera, or else a waterproof case for your regular camera if you want to risk it -- you probably won't be able to fish it out of the darkness if you drop it in the water.

 Camera mishaps are rough, but they're nothing compared to finding yourself staring at a necessary 50-foot (15-meter) zip-line ride across a cave gorge that you're not physically prepared to cross.
 Be honest about your fitness level, both to the guide company and to yourself.

 Perhaps even more traumatic is staring at a 50-foot zip-line ride you're not psychologically prepared to cross.
 Because of the unique environment of a cave, certain mental states don't go well with black water rafting.
 Fear of heights, or acrophobia, is one of them.
 If heights are a problem for you, it's a good idea to ask whether a tour includes climbing or zip lines or rappelling before signing up.

 And if claustrophobia, the fear of small, enclosed spaces, is a problem for you, it's best to avoid black water rafting entirely.
 A cave is about as small and enclosed as it gets.
 Whitewater rafting, however, could be right up your alley.

-For more information on black water rafting, caves and related topics, look over the links on the next page.
+For more information on black water rafting, caves and related topics, look over the links below.